vincentdeneuf/agentine/README.md

 - Switch LLM providers instantly with a single line of code
 - Easy to update configuration (provider, model, temperature, API key, etc.)

----

 ## Quick Start

-> Note: agentine uses OpenAI as the default LLM provider.
+> Note: agentine uses OpenAI as the _default_ LLM provider.
 If you prefer another provider, see the Advanced Usage section below.

 ### 1. Basic LLM: chat and chat_async